GameDevTecnico/cubos/docs/pages/1_getting_started/main.md

 ### Formatting

 To contribute you must ensure your code is correctly formatted.
-Install `clang-format` and run the following command to enable the pre-commit hook:
+Install `clang-format` and run the following command to enable a pre-commit hook which formats your changes automatically:

 ```bash
 git config --local include.path ../.gitconfig